 Configuration Overview

-docker-agent uses YAML configuration files to define agents, models, tools, and their relationships.
+docker-agent uses YAML or HCL configuration files to define agents, models, tools, and their relationships.

 File Structure